jerryllim/AF-RPIsens/wishlist.md

 * Mender for OTA updates
 * Remove machines.sqlite from Viewer
 * Add shutdown/reboot button
-* Add automatic way of determine whether to use FakeClass (sys.platform?)
 * (Optional) Select waste1 or waste2 as final option?

 ### Completed